dtcenter/METplotpy/docs/Users_Guide/box.rst

 Sample Data
 ___________

+The data is text output from MET in columnar format.
 The sample data used to create an example box plot is available in the METplotpy repository, where the box plot tests are located:

-*$METPLOTPY_SOURCE/METplotpy/metplotpy/test/box/box.data*
+*$METPLOTPY_BASE/metplotpy/test/box/box.data*

-*$METPLOTPY_SOURCE* is the directory where the METplotpy code is saved (e.g. */username/myworkspace*).
-The data is text output from MET in columnar format.
+*$METPLOTPY_BASE* is the directory where the METplotpy code is saved

+e.g.

+*/usr/path/to/METplotpy*  if the source code was cloned or forked from the Github repository

+or

+*/usr/path/to/METplotpy-x.y.z*  if the source code was downloaded as a zip or gzip'd tar file from the Release link of the Github repository.
+The *x.y.z* is the release number.

 Configuration Files
 ___________________